usmanawan50/ConsoleBasedTetris/README.md

 #### Why my console screen looks wonky?

 The application was built using Microsoft Visual Studio.
-You can adjust the screen parameters for your console sccreen from the code.
+You can adjust the screen parameters for your console screen from the code.

 ## Usage/Examples